Befaco/muxlicer/README.md

-# Muxlicer v1.3
+# Muxlicer v1.4

 This code is made for Befaco's Muxlicer module.
 A sequential signal processor divided in three main blocks: a Digital Step Controller, a Gate Generator and an Analog Switch (a.k.a.
 Mux/DeMux)
-Find further information [here](https://www.befaco.org/en/muxlicer/) This code will work in any hardware revision up to PCB v1.2
+Find further information [here](https://www.befaco.org/en/muxlicer/) This code will work in any hardware revision from PCB v1.3.
+Note this code will have issues in PCBs 1.2 and below

 ## Changes:

-Changed Address Pot range to make Run section wider.
-This solves issues with rare units that get stuck.
+Changed input clock behaviour.
+This had an incompatibility with hardware v1.1.

 ## Dependencies: